 - Choosing Your Dataset

-Students explore new visualizations in Pyret, this time focusing on the distribution in a quantitative dataset.
-Students are introduced to Histograms by comparing them to bar charts, and learn to construct them by hand and in Pyret.
+Students are introduced to Histograms by comparing them to bar charts, learning to construct them by hand and in the programming environment.

 - Visualizing the “Shape” of Data

 Students explore the concept of "shape", using histograms to determine whether a dataset has skewness, and what the direction of the skewness means.
 They apply this knowledge to the Animals Dataset, and then to their own.